AdobeDocs/audience-manager.en/help/using/c-features/audience-marketplace/marketplace-data-buyers/marketplace-buyer-billing.md

    ![confirm-segment-usage](assets/confirm-segment-usage.png)
 7. Click [!UICONTROL Confirm].

-## Report CPM Usage at Data Feed Level
+## Report CPM Usage at Data Feed Level {#feed-level-report}

 Data feed-level reporting is a more tedious and prone to error process, since you must individually calculate CPM usage for each data feed.
-We recommend that you [Report CPM Usage at Segment Level]() instead.
+We recommend that you [Report CPM Usage at Segment Level](#segment-level-report) instead.

 To report CPM usage at segment level: